lukesterlee/review-session/README.md

 #### Bonus
 > Modify your `HashMap` of `String`s to hold an `ArrayList` of `String`s.
 When the user inputs a restaurant name, print all the relevant facts that you have.

+# Things to do before coming to this session

+•	Take minimum 8 hours sleep!
+No drink, this is brain work.
+•	Your laptop with at least 4 hours battery
+•	Papers and Pen
+•	Enthutiasm